Neil Peart Biography

-Over the years, Rush has developed their own style of progressive rock, weaving together heavy metal, art rock, reggae, new wave, pop, grunge, and classical styles with thoughtful lyrics.
-The result has been 20 diverse studio albums, 9 live albums, 10 video albums, successful tours, and a fiercely loyal fan base.
-Rush's last studio album, Clockwork Angels (2012) is considered one of their best by both fans and critics.
-And then, staying true to their artistic roots (instead of focusing on their back catalog of hits), Rush played almost every song from Clockwork—joined by a string ensemble during the second set.
+Over their four-decade career, Rush developed their own style of progressive rock, weaving together heavy metal, art rock, reggae, new wave, pop, grunge, and classical styles with thoughtful lyrics.
+Their catalog includes 20 diverse studio albums, 9 live albums, 10 video albums, sold-out tours, and a fiercely loyal fan base.
+Rush's last studio album, Clockwork Angels (2012) was considered one of their best by both fans and critics.
+During that tour (2012-2013), Rush played 10 of 12 tracks from the album and were joined by a string ensemble.

-As a drummer, Peart is known for his large drum kits, creative and intricate parts and extensive drum solos that delight both drummers and non-drummers alike.
-He's won 34 reader's poll awards from Modern Drummer, including 12 consecutive "best recorded performance" awards (15 in all).
+As a drummer, Peart was known for his large drum kits, creative and intricate parts, and extensive drum solos that delighted both drummers and non-drummers alike.
+He won 34 reader's poll awards from Modern Drummer, including 12 consecutive "best recorded performance" awards (15 in all).
 In 2013, he won the MVP award and Best Prog Drummer for Modern Drummer.